-The Company's policy is generally to receive securities and/or cash posted as collateral (with rights of rehypothecation), irrespective of the enforceability determination regarding the master netting and collateral agreement.
-In certain cases, the Company may agree for such collateral to be posted to a third-party custodian under a control agreement that enables it to take control of such collateral in the event of a counterparty default.
+The Company's policy is generally to receive cash and/or securities posted as collateral (with rights of rehypothecation) in connection with derivative transactions, irrespective of the enforceability determination regarding the master netting and collateral agreement.
+In certain cases, the Company may agree for such collateral to be posted by the counterparty to a thirdparty custodian under a control agreement that enables it to take control of such collateral in the event of a counterparty default.
 The enforceability of the master netting agreement is taken into account in the Company's risk management practices and application of counterparty credit limits.